Best Greenwashing Compliance Tools 2026: Honest Comparison

 - Pricing: Free quick scan, paid tiers for deeper analysis

 Senken originated as a carbon-credit marketplace and added an EmpCo (Empowering Consumers Directive) compliance checker to address the carbon-offset claims that the Directive specifically targets in Annex I, point 4a.
-For brands whose marketing leans heavily on "carbon neutral," "climate neutral," or offset-based messaging, Senken's specialized analysis is more detailed than what general-purpose scanners provide.
-It is not, however, a full ECGT coverage tool — generic claims, self-created labels, and material claims are outside its primary focus.
+That carbon-credit DNA shows in the depth of analysis: for brands whose marketing leans heavily on 'carbon neutral,' 'climate neutral,' or offset-based messaging, Senken's specialized review goes deeper into offset-quality and contribution-vs-compensation distinctions than general-purpose scanners.
+It is purpose-built for that specific question and pairs well with a broader-scope scanner for the rest of the ECGT categories.

 - Pricing: Free EmpCo checker, paid ESG modules